darribas/gds18/paper.md

 although valid, limits the flexiblity with which the analyst can effectively move from data to insights, and is more difficult to connect with and benefit from modern advances in both data tools and workflows.
-The computational module presented in this paper acts as a pedagogical bridge between the "spatially unaware" set of practices emerging from Data Science, and more traditional resources designed to teach spatial analysis within a Geographic Information Systems (GIS) environment.
+This paper presents a pedagogical bridge between the "spatially unaware" set of practices emerging from Data Science, and more traditional resources designed to teach spatial analysis within a Geographic Information Systems (GIS) environment.

 # Learning objectives

-This module has been designed so, upon completion, students are able to:
+Upon completion, students are able to:

 * Demonstrate advanced GDS concepts and be able to use the tools programmatically to import, manipulate and analyse spatial data stored in